A range of super changes came into effect on 1 July 2017 which may affect you and your super arrangements. Find out more below.

 If you are eligible to contribute into super – then here’s some good news!

 From 1 July 2017, anyone can make personal super contributions (up to the annual limits) and claim a tax deduction in their tax return.

-This was previously restricted only to those who were largely self-employed, but will be available to anyone who is able to contribute to super (up to age 65, or between age 65 and 75 and meeting the work test).
+This was previously restricted to those who were largely self-employed, but is now available to anyone who is able to contribute to super (up to age 65, or between age 65 and 75 and meeting the work test).